Battle of Cieneguilla: Battle

 On March 30, a combined force of about 250 Apaches and Utes laid an ambush for the U.S. dragoons.
 In his report after the battle, Davidson stated that "[He] came upon the Apaches near Cieneguilla who at once sounded the war whoop."
 According to Private James A. Bennett (aka James Bronson), who survived the ambush, the battle lasted about four hours.
 It started around 8 a.m. and ended when the dragoon regiments retreated at 12 p.m. to Ranchos de Taos.
 The Apache warriors used flintlock rifles and arrows.
 Of the 60 dragoons present, the U.S. suffered 22 killed and 36 wounded, along with a loss of 22 horses and much of the troops' supplies.

 Another version of the fight presents the view that Davidson and his troops were not ambushed but rather were taunted by the Apaches into attacking a superior force, one that also employed superior tactics.
-This modern version also has the duration of the fight being closer to two hours than the four that Davidson and Bennett claimed.
+This modern version also has the fight duration being closer to two hours than the four that Davidson and Bennett claimed.

 Aftermath

-Lieutenant Colonel Philip St. George Cooke of the Second Regiment of Dragoons at once organized an expedition to pursue the Jicarilla.
+At once, Lieutenant Colonel Philip St. George Cooke of the Second Regiment of Dragoons organized an expedition to pursue the Jicarilla.
 With the help of Pueblo Indian and Mexican scouts under Captain James H. Quinn, with Kit Carson as the principal guide.
-After a winter pursuit through the mountains, Cooke caught and defeated them April 8, 1855, at their camp in the canyon of Ojo Caliente.
+After a winter pursuit through the mountains, Cooke caught and defeated them April 8, 1854, at their camp in the canyon of Ojo Caliente.
 Dispersing in small bands, the Jicarilla evaded further pursuit, but many died from the harsh cold weather.

 Much of the blame for the loss of life was put on Davidson, as he was accused of risking the lives of his soldiers when he could have avoided the ambush.
 However, Brig.
 Gen. John Garland praised Davidson when stated that "The troops displayed a gallantry seldom equaled in this, or any other country and the Officer in Command, Lieut.
 Davidson, has given evidence of soldiership in the highest degree creditable to him.
 To have sustained a deadly control of three hours when he was so greatly outnumbered, and to have retired with the fragment of a company, crippled up, is amazing and calls for the admiration of every true soldier."

 On March 10, 1856, Garland called a court of inquiry to meet at Taos, New Mexico.
 After many witnessing declarations, the court declared that Davidson could not have avoided the confrontation and "that in the battle he exhibited skill in his mode of attacking a greatly superior force of hostile Indians; and prudence, and coolness, and courage, throughout a protracted engagement; and finally, when he was obliged to retire from the field, owing to the great odds opposing him, the losses he had sustained, and the scarcity of ammunition; his exertions to bring off the wounded men merit high praise."